NotHassanXD/Basic-Server-Setup/README.md

 ## New Releases

-If u want the setup for old or latest verison u can find in releases.
+If you want the setup for old or latest verison you can find in releases.
 [Here](https://github.com/NotHassanXD/Basic-Server-Setup/releases)

 ---